Send inquiries and resume to:

-Truck Farm Omaha (TFO) is currently seeking to employ an Independent Contractor to serve as its part-time Truck Farm Educator to begin in mid-March.
-The ideal candidate will have experience working with diverse youth populations, gardening experience, strong communications skills, and management skills.
+Truck Farm Omaha (TFO) is currently seeking a volunteer to serve as its part-time Social Media Intern to begin in April.
+The ideal candidate will have experience working with social media platforms, strong communications skills, passion for urban agriculture and youth education and management skills.

 - Responsible for supporting monthly progress report

 - Position is volunteer – we’re looking for at least 10-15 hours/week – however, this is negotiable and depends on work load – could be more if desired.

 Maranda and I have had a blast during the fall growing season.
 We have seen a number of our 2013 participants join us for afterschool program during the summer and fall sessions for 2014!
 This means the students are becoming more familiar with the school gardens, the truck and we’re all learning more about one another as individuals.

 This summer we started our own sweet potato slips with Wild Cats Club participants.
 We planted the sweet potato plant starts in a new hugelkultur garden bed built on site with youth at King Science & Magnet Technology.
 In October we harvested the sweet potatoes! (photo 1) While Maranda and I prepare many exciting hands-on activities and art projects, the youth still prefer to harvest ripe produce, herbs and flowers.
 Students love to take home their production and everyone is learning to share and portion the bounty.
 Strawberries are a hot commodity, so we decided to start a second strawberry patch for 2015. (photo 2)